Pharmacy Act 1868: Background

-Eventually a compromise was reached between the two competing pharmaceutical societies, from which emerged the 1868 Act.
+Eventually a compromise was reached between the two competing pharmaceutical societies, from which emerged the 1868 act.

 Scope

-The Pharmacy Act 1868 established a system of registration involving major and minor examinations controlled by the Pharmaceutical Society.
+The act established a system of registration involving major and minor examinations controlled by the Pharmaceutical Society.
 It also controlled the distribution of fifteen named poisons in a two-part schedule.
 All poisons had to be entered in a Poison Register.
 Those in the first part, which included strychnine, potassium cyanide and ergot, could only be sold if the purchaser was known to the seller or to an intermediary known to both.
 All drugs had to be sold in containers with the seller's name and address.
-Arsenic had already been controlled by an 1851 Act.
+Arsenic had already been controlled by the Arsenic Act 1851 (14 & 15 Vict. c.
+13).

 Drugs in the second schedule included opium and all preparations of opium or of poppies.
 There was opposition from many chemists, who claimed the various forms of opium such as laudanum constituted a major part of their trade, so that early drafts omitted it entirely; it was only reintroduced later in the parliamentary process.

 Effect

 There was an immediate fall in the death rate caused by opium from 6.4 per million population in 1868 to 4.5 in 1869.
 After a decade it had risen to over 5 and by the end of the century it was back at the 1868 level.
 Deaths among children under five dropped from 20.5 per million population between 1863 and 1867, to 12.7 per million in 1871, and further declined to between 6 and 7 per million in the 1880s.

 Despite this, over the counter sales were still allowed.
-It was not until the Dangerous Drugs Act 1920, that opium and its derivatives were prohibited and therefore required a prescription.
+It was not until the Dangerous Drugs Act 1920 (10 & 11 Geo.
+5. c.
+46), that opium and its derivatives were prohibited and therefore required a prescription.
 Drugs with a 2% or less of opium content (0.2 percent morphine or 0.1 percent heroin) were exempt from the 1920 Act.

 In contrast with legislation regulating other industries at the time, the Pharmacy Act neglected to restrict the profession to men only.
 As a result, 223 women were listed on the first compulsory register of pharmacists in 1869.
 Most were the wives, widows or daughters of male pharmacists and were already practicing in 1868.
-Alice Vickery became the first woman to qualify as a pharmacist under the new Act in 1873.
+Alice Vickery became the first woman to qualify as a pharmacist under the new act in 1873.

+Subsequent developments

+The whole act was repealed by section 25(2) of, and the fourth schedule to, the Pharmacy Act 1954 (2 & 3 Eliz.
+2. c.
+61).